Cannabis Offences and Penalties in South Australia

 • You are not cultivating hydroponically.

-• You weren’t near a school or child.
+• You were not near a school or child.

-Otherwise, you’ll face criminal prosecution, and a conviction may follow.
+Otherwise, you will face criminal prosecution, and a conviction may follow.

 Quantity TypeCannabis (Dry)Cannabis Plants